Excelian/Mache/README.md

 ## Getting started:

  1. Add mache-core.jar to the classpath
+ 2. Add the chosen in memory cache provider jar to the classpath; mache-caffeine.jar, mache-guava.jar or mache-chroniclemap.jar
  2. Add the chosen data store provider jar to the classpath; mache-cassandra.jar, mache-couchbase.jar or mache-mongo.jar
  3. If you require eventing, add mache-observable.jar to the classpath, then add